opsschool/curriculum/sysadmin_tools.rst

 byobu
 -----
-Byobu_ is a much more user-friendly wrapper around one of screen or tmux.
-It provides profile support, sane keybindings, configuration utilities and a system status notification bar for most Linux, BSD or Mac operating systems.
+Byobu_ is a wrapper around one of screen or tmux.
+It provides profile support, F-keybindings, configuration utilities and a system status notification bar for most Linux, BSD or Mac operating systems.

 Byobu is available in major distros as a packaged binary.
-It runs as a wrapper around either screen or tmux, launching byobu will run whichever the package maintainer included as a dependency, if you have both installed, you can select explicitly with byobu-{screen,tmux}.
+Launching byobu will run whichever the package maintainer included as a dependency, if you have both installed, you can select explicitly with byobu-{screen,tmux}.
 Basic configuration is launched with F9 or byobu-config.

 Scrollback starts with F7, mark the start of your buffer by hitting the spacebar, then use the spacebar again to mark the end of your selection (which